onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 Since the machines in our cluster are not all the same, we ask if the scheduling issues are related to particular machines.
 Here we inspect the execution timelines of all the workers on a given machine.
+We see that just a few machines are having problems meeting the deadline.
+Is there something special about these machines?

 [![rouping workers by machine](/assets/images/bat50/lifeware/3-clusters-by-machine.png)](/assets/images/bat50/lifeware/3-clusters-by-machine.png)

-We dive into a particular machine to see what's going one.
+We dive into a particular machine to see what's going on.
-We can see clearly that only one worker is having scheduling problems.
+We can see clearly that only one worker (second from the bottom at the right) is having scheduling issues, so it's clearly nor an issue of the specific machine.

 [![Diving into a machine](/assets/images/bat50/lifeware/4-machine-view.png)](/assets/images/bat50/lifeware/4-machine-view.png)

+Are there issues with the memory usage?
 We inspect the total VM memory consumption and free memory per worker.
+We see nothing too unusual.

 [![VM consumption per worker](/assets/images/bat50/lifeware/5-worker-view.png)](/assets/images/bat50/lifeware/5-worker-view.png)

 Finally we can dive into the individual tasks.
 Here we can verify that indeed the problem is just with the scheduling.
 By updating the historical data of the time taken to run each test, we can better schedule the test runs and reduce the delays.
-We were able to perform this analysis because we could turn every question into a cheap and lightweight tool that would let us turn the execution data into an explorable model of the test runs.

 [![Inspecting individual tasks](/assets/images/bat50/lifeware/7-task-view.png)](/assets/images/bat50/lifeware/7-task-view.png)

+We were able to perform this analysis because we could *turn every question into a cheap and lightweight tool* that would let us transform the execution data into an explorable model of the test runs.

 ## Mapping moldable development